SparshamCharitableSociety/sparsham/_collections/_blog/2018-09-07-Relief-Kits-distribution-at-Kollengode-Tribal-Settlement.md

 ![CommunityHall]({{ site.url }}/images/2018/9/KollengodeDistributionKit/CommunityHall.jpg)

-   Eravallans are inhabitants of the Palghat District.  seen settled  in the low lying lands adjoining the high mountains They speak a poor dialect of Tamil in Malayalam.
+The Eravallans are inhabitants of the Palghat District, settled in the low-lying lands adjoining the high mountains.
+In Malayalam, they speak a rudimentary dialect of Tamil.
 They are either agriculturists or farm laborers.
-A few own land which they cultivate successfully.
-They were animists and tote mists of the highest order.
-They celebrate Onam, Vishu, Mattu Pongal festivals.
-According to the 2011 census, their population can be estimated to be 4,797.
+A few own land that they cultivate successfully.
+They were animists and totemists of the highest order.
+They celebrate Onam, Vishu, and Mattu Pongal festivals.
+According to the 2011 census, their population was estimated to be 4,797.

 **Minutes of the meeting**